jennjunod/square-star/src/content/blog/20240822BooleansandConditionalsPt2.md

 imgUrl: '../../assets/BlogGraphics/20240822.png'
 description: Finishing Booleans and Conditionals.
 layout: '../../layouts/BlogPost.astro'
-embed:
+embed: '<iframe width="560" height="315" src="https://www.youtube.com/embed/Fuibpypn_LA?si=Kx974fcg4cUzsYmJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>'
 ---
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Fuibpypn_LA?si=Kx974fcg4cUzsYmJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 In a recent stream, Jenn Junod and her co-host Damien explored various coding challenges, focusing on Python while battling through a particularly challenging course.
 The session highlighted the importance of balancing code readability with succinctness.
 They discussed the pitfalls of overly concise code, especially for beginners, and emphasized that while short code may look elegant, it can be difficult to understand and maintain.
 Throughout the stream, Jenn struggled with the course material but persisted, occasionally copying and pasting solutions to learn from them.